Filamentary Dust Polarization and the Morphology of Neutral Hydrogen Structures: Filament Morphologies

 We compare the~$EE$ and~$BB$ correlation ratios with the Planck \com\ maps of these hybrid maps compared to those of the maps constructed with the original polarized intensity weighting in \figref{fig:weighting} to isolate the effect of the weighting scheme.
 We find that the Hessian eigenvalue-based weighting increases the correlation at higher multipoles.
 This is especially the case for~$B$ modes, where the improvement is at the level of~$\sim10\%$.
 The improvement is less obvious in~$E$ modes, especially when the Hessian algorithm is used for the orientation angle calculation.
 In \figref{fig:weighting}, we repeat the exercise with the set of parameters that we found in \figref{fig:EEvBBwbad} to maximize the correlation with the Hessian-based template and confirm the same qualitative conclusion.
-These results are not latitude-dependent.
-They are also consistent with our results in \figref{fig:EE_BB_specs}, where we see that the improvement in the~$B$-mode correlation at small scales for the Hessian-based template over the spherical RHT-based template is more obvious than the~$E$-mode correlation.
+These results are not latitude dependent.
+They are also consistent with our results in \figref{fig:EE_BB_specs}, where we see that the improvement in the~$B$-mode correlation at small scales for the Hessian-based template over the Spherical RHT-based template is more obvious than the~$E$-mode correlation.
 Therefore, we attribute most of the enhancement in the~$B$-mode correlation of the template constructed using the Hessian algorithm to the polarized intensity weighting applied to the different filaments in the Stokes~$Q$ and~$U$ maps.
 This indicates that the relative weighting of the filaments relative to one another affects~$B$ modes more than it affects~$E$ modes.
+We correlate the weighting maps directly with the Planck \com\ polarized emission.
+The correlation with the~\hi-intensity-based weighting map is stronger at large scales and weaker at small scales compared to the correlation with the Hessian eigenvalue-based weighting.
+This is consistent with the results for the~\hip s themselves.